 Annual climate statement (2020) summarises:

-• Droughts were particularly severe in New South Wales and southern Queensland.
+- Droughts were particularly severe in New South Wales and southern Queensland.

 What is the Indian Ocean Dipole?

 Indian Ocean sea surface temperature impacts rainfall and temperature patterns over Australia.
-Sustained differences in sea surface temperatures in the tropical western and eastern Indian Ocean is known as the Indian Ocean Dipole (IOD).
-It is the key driver of the climate in Australia and can affect agriculture because it coincides with the winter crop growing season.
-It has 3 phases: neutral, positive, and negative (Indian Ocean influences, 2020).
+Sustained differences in sea surface temperatures in the tropical western and eastern Indian Ocean are known as the Indian Ocean Dipole (IOD). Â It is the key driver of the climate in Australia and can affect agriculture because it coincides with the winter crop growing season. Â It has 3 phases: neutral, positive, and negative (Indian Ocean Influences, 2020). Â

-Indian Ocean influences (2020) explains further:
+Indian Ocean Influences (2020) explains further:

 What’s the connection between the Indian Ocean Dipole and Bushfires in Australia?

-Global heating is supercharging an increasingly dangerous climate mechanism in the Indian ocean that has played a role in the Australian bushfires and floods in Africa, the Guarding article reads (Beaumont & Readfearn, 2019).
+Global heating is supercharging an increasingly dangerous climate mechanism in the Indian Ocean that has played a role in the Australian bushfires and floods in Africa, the Guarding article reads (Beaumont & Readfearn, 2019).

-We believe that the Australian authorities are engaged actively in risk management of bushfire events, particularly factoring in the changing climate patterns.
-Surely, climate adaptation strategies are needed to make life and existence sustainable in bushfire-prone areas of Australia.
+We believe that the Australian authorities are actively engaged in risk management of bushfire events, particularly factoring in changing climate patterns.

 Fire.
 (2018).
 WWF Australia.
 Retrieved from https://www.wwf.org.au/what-we-do/species/fire#gs.w83ys7